Harriet Morgan: Publications

 Harriet was one of the illustrators for the publication of Australian Lepidoptera and Their Transformations written by her father Alexander Walker Scott.
 The success of the Lepidoptera presented many opportunities for her and her sister.
 Apart from gaining honorary membership of the Entomological Society of NSW Harriet received copious requests for commissions.
 The following decades saw her and Helena produce most of the art for science publications in Sydney including Gerard Krefft’s Snakes of Australia (1869), Australian Fossil Remains (1870) and Mammals of Australia (1871), Edward Ramsay’s On the Oology of Australia (proposed but never published) and JC Cox’s Monograph of Australian Land Shells (1868).
 Her work is still used by scientists today.
 The artwork from Snakes of Australia and Mammals of Australia received a Very High Commendation at the Sydney Intercolonial Exhibition in 1870.

 Death and legacy

 Harriet died in Granville in 1907 leaving no descendants.

+Harriet is commemorated in the scientific name of a species of Australian venomous snake, Cacophis harriettae.

-Harriet, with her sister Helena, were largely forgotten until the 2011 exhibition Beauty from Nature: art of the Scott Sisters at the Australian Museum in Sydney.
+Harriet, with her sister Helena, were largely forgotten until the 2011 exhibition Beauty from Nature: Art of the Scott Sisters at the Australian Museum in Sydney.